 Key performance indicators?
 Really??!

-Don’t worry, these aren’t the kind of KPIs that end up in awkward closed-door meetings with your boss.
+Don’t worry, these aren’t the “awkward closed-door meetings with your boss” kind of KPI.
 These are the kind that focus how you measure your shop’s performance and tell you when to have a celebratory drink.

 If you don’t know what success should look like, how will you know when you get there?
 How will you know when to crack that champagne?!